 MLAs are elected by the people.
 They represent people.
 Each state in India has a legislative assembly.
 Each state is divided into different areas called constituencies.
 From each constituency the people elect one representative who then becomes an MLA.
 These MLAs belong to different parties.
 A political party whose MLAs have won more than half the number of constituencies can be said to be in a majority.
 The political party that has majority is called the ruling party.
 All other parties are called the opposition.

 The chief minister is elected by the MLAs of the ruling party.
 The chief minister then selects other people as ministers.
+The Chief Minister and all other ministers compose the cabinet.
 The Governor of the state appoints the chief ministers and other ministers after the elections.
 The chief ministers and other ministers have the responsibility of running various government departments or ministries.
 They have separate offices.
 Some MLAs have dual responsibilities: as an MLA and also as a minister.

 Legislature: All the MLAs who gather together (assemble) in the Legislative Assembly are called the Legislature.
 They are the ones who authorize and supervise their work.

 Executive: The overall head of the government is called the Executive.
 The chief minister is the head of the government.

 The Legislative Assembly is not the only place where the work of the government is analyzed and questions raised.
 All newspapers and media widely discuss current issues and the government has to respond for example, by holding press conferences.

 The people in power like the chief minister have to take steps for solving problems of drinking water, sanitation, road condition etc. They do so through various departments like